 State Employees’ Credit Union mortgage review

-No application or credit report fees, but availability is limited to a handful of states.
+This lender has no application or credit report fees, but availability is limited to a handful of states.

 State Employees’ Credit Union (SECU) offers conventional fixed- or adjustable-rate mortgage products.
 It also has a program to help first-time homebuyers get up to 100% financing and closing cost assistance.
 But it’s not ideal if you’re looking for government-insured loans with flexible credit underwriting — and it’s only available in five states.